bendwyer/docker-meshcommander/README.md

 ### Manual build

+Clone the [latest version](https://github.com/bendwyer/docker-meshcommander.git) of the repository.

-Check for the [latest version](https://www.npmjs.com/package/meshcommander?activeTab=versions) of MeshCommander and add that to the `packer build` command.
+Check for the [latest version](https://www.npmjs.com/package/meshcommander?activeTab=versions) of MeshCommander.

+Run the `packer build` command from the root of the cloned repository:

 ```bash
 packer build -var='meshcommander_version=0.9.0-d' -var='docker_tags=["latest"]' .